About

 Misty Cowger, B. A., Executive Director

-Whitney Gower, B.S., Victim Advocate/Forensic Interviewer
+Whitney Gower, B.S., Lead Victim Advocate/Forensic Interviewer

 Jezebel, Canine Companions Facility Dog